Registered Nurse and ICU Specialist Launches Health Tech Start-up – Potentially Saving NSW Health Billions of $ While Helping Nurses Get Jobs

 Zara quickly secured investors who were sold on the idea that the platform will save the Australian healthcare system billions of dollars over the next decade.

-Investors were also enthusiastic about a platform that could see nurses get paid higher rates, and respect for their skills and experience.
+Investors were also enthusiastic about a platform that could see nurses, work on casual nursing shifts, get paid higher rates, and respect for their skills and experience.

 “The response I have received from the business world has made me even more proud to be a nurse – the community is so behind us, with incredible admiration for the work we do,” said Zara.